keme686/wdaqua.github.io/news/_posts/2016-09-10-eswc-summer-school-2016.md

   <dd>Laura Koesten</dd>
 </dl>

-In this project we developed the ‘Recipator’, a tool to generate new cooking recipes based on a set of existing recipes crawled from the BBC good food recipe collection.
+In this project we developed the 'Recipator', a tool to generate new cooking recipes based on a set of existing recipes crawled from the BBC good food recipe collection.
 In order to produce “cookable” recipes we extracted sequences of ingredients and their corresponding actions from the crawled dataset by applying basic entity detection and nearest verb extraction, e.g, (cook-potato).
 To assure the novelty of the recipes, we classified the ingredients using DBpedia Spotlight.
 Those sequences were used as training data for a Markov model with an additional independence assumption.
-The probability matrix was used to boost the ‘cookability’ of newly generated recipes.
+The probability matrix was used to boost the 'cookability' of newly generated recipes.
 The outputs were randomly generated recipes based on the existing recipe collection.

 ## Award: 3rd Prize for Student Project